 - Tick Accept The user can state for each choice if it is acceptable for him.

 In the background each selection option is assigned to an integer value for the use within the algorithm.

-There are three dates, which are of intertest for the underlying process of a ratingallocate activity.
+There are three date properties which are of interest for the underlying process of a ratingallocate activity.

 - Rating begins at This date states the time, when the rating period is opened.
 Before this time no user will be able to edit his rating.